AlfredoDiodati/scoredriven_validation/docs/ABM_SYSTEM_SIMULATION.md

 what it reads, which is not what the fit is for.
 The full experiment is
 $1000 \times 1000 = 10^6$ model executions.

+Every figure in this section was measured on one machine: an AMD Ryzen 7 4800H, 8 cores with 2 threads each, 32 KiB of L1 data and 512 KiB of L2 per core, two 8 MiB L3 slices with four cores on each, 7.5 GB of memory, g++ 15.2.1 on Linux 6.19.14.
+None of it carries to another machine without being measured again, and the L3 in particular is what the concurrency figures below turn on.

-One 600-step run of the build this project uses takes 0.528 seconds: seed 1 at the baseline calibration, this build and upstream's alternated three times each on an idle machine, median reported, upstream 34.33 seconds against it.
+One 600-step run of the build this project uses takes 0.528 seconds: seed 1 at the baseline calibration, this build and upstream's alternated three times each on an idle machine already warmed, median reported, upstream 34.33 seconds against it.
+Warming matters: the governor idles to 1.4 GHz and the first runs after a pause come in half as fast again.
 So the serial arithmetic is
-$10^{6} \times 0.630\ \text{s} = 0.63 \times 10^{6}\ \text{s}$, about 147
+$10^{6} \times 0.528\ \text{s} = 0.53 \times 10^{6}\ \text{s}$, about 147
 core-hours, against roughly 9800 for the build upstream ships.
 `docs/DSK_MODEL_CHANGES.md` records what was changed to get there and what the changes are tested to leave alone.

 Core-hours are not what the queue charges, because the runs do not scale with the cores.
-Measured on the machine this was prepared on - a Ryzen 7 4800H, eight cores with two threads each, 7 GB - ten runs per concurrent process, seeds counting up, nothing else running:
+On the same machine, ten runs per concurrent process, seeds counting up, nothing else running:

 | concurrent runs | runs per minute |
 |---:|---:|